-As the ranking member of the Crime Victims, Crime and Corrections Committee, Gustavo Rivera takes an active role in looking at all pieces of legislation that have to do with the criminal justice system even before they are voted on in the State Senate.
+As the former ranking member of the Crime Victims, Crime and Corrections Committee, Gustavo Rivera takes an active role in looking at all pieces of legislation that have to do with the criminal justice system even before they are voted on in the State Senate.
 With Republicans in control of the State Senate, there has been a focus on making more crimes into felonies and keeping anyone who commits a crime locked up for longer.
-Gustavo does not believe that tougher penalties are going to make New Yorkers safer or do much to truly reform thecriminal justice system.
+Gustavo does not believe that tougher penalties are going to make New Yorkers safer or do much to truly reform the criminal justice system.

 Addressing Issues of Recidivism